FAQ Undergraduate

 Do PBME students not get to choose a humanities elective in their first year?

-Students in the PBME STT don’t take a humanities elective in their first year, but they will be able to chose one in later years.
+Students in the PBME Timetable don’t take a humanities elective in their first year, but they will be able to chose one in later years.

-What if I choose to take the PBME STT but decide not to pursue BME in second year?
+What if I choose to take the PBME Timetable but decide not to pursue BME in second year?

 You would apply for placement in a different specialization at the end of your second year.
 The only thing you would need to make up is taking your humanities/social sciences elective as it is built into the BME program in later years as PBME STT students do not take it in 1st year.

-After being accepted into the PBME STT, what are the typical next steps?
+After being accepted into the PBME Timetable, what are the typical next steps?

-Register for an STT and choose your English course!
+Register for your courses that align with the SBME Timetable and choose your English course!

-Are there any high school courses required for permission to register in a PBME STT?
+Are there any high school courses required for permission to register in a PBME Timetable?

 Beyond the admission requirements to the Bachelor of Applied Science, students who are entering first year and intend on pursuing Biomedical Engineering are not required to have any additional high school courses, although we do recommend BC Biology 12 or equivalent.